Earth Fare to reopen both stores in Charleston area after securing lease in West Ashley

 At its peak, the chain had 55 locations, including six in South Carolina, but slower-than-expected sales at its more recently opened sites helped put it into a credit crunch, according to a statement in March from Randy Talley, one of the co-founders of Earth Fare who is also an investor in its revival.

-The revived Earth Fare is more likely to be a chain of about eight stores across the Southeast.
+The reconstituted retailer is more likely to be a slimmed-down chain of about eight locations across the Southeast.
 Stores will be refocused on the basics: organic and natural items and brands with no artificial ingredients or preservatives, Talley said.

 Earth Fare's original Charleston-area location opened in 1997 in South Windermere Shopping Center on Folly Road, not far from a supermarket that larger rival Whole Foods Market opened in 2018.